 In the case of a church expelled from the sisterhood of churches by the action of a conference/mission session, it is necessary in order to safeguard the church membership of loyal members to transfer all members of an expelled church to the conference/mission church on a provisional basis, except those who refuse to be thus transferred.
 Such individual memberships will be considered dropped upon the expulsion of the church.
 The conference/mission church is empowered then to issue letters of transfer to loyal members as requested and to deal with other memberships as may be necessary.
-(See pp. 165-170.)
+(See pp. 175-180.)

-Church Boards Cannot Grant Letters.-A church board does not have authority to vote letters of transfer or to receive members from other churches by letter.
+Church Boards Cannot Grant Letters-A church board does not have authority to vote letters of transfer or to receive members from other churches by letter.
 Their powers in this matter are limited to making recommendations to the church.
-Action on all transfers of membership, favorably or otherwise, should be taken by the church.
-(See pp. 45, 61.)
+Action on all transfers of membership, favorable or otherwise, should be taken by the church.
+(See pp. 32, 50.)
 The clerk has no authority to drop or add names to the church roll except following a vote of the church.
-When a member dies, no action is necessary in dropping the name, the clerk simply recording the death and its date.
+When a member dies, no action is necessary to drop the name, the clerk simply records the date of death.